 When the churchyard wall was built it was proposed that tombstones and human remains should be moved to allow part of the grounds to be an ‘ornamental garden’.4 This objective was achieved in 1885 when the Metropolitan Public Gardens Association assisted in opening the churchyard to the general public as gardens with an improved layout, seats and a caretaker.
 There was an entrance charge of a penny.
 But public use was not sustained and in 1938 proposals for reviving the public garden were blocked by the Rev. John A. Mayo who was concerned that the churchyard would ‘become the resort of undesirable characters’.5

 The church and rectory were bombed out in 1940.
 Once the ruins had been cleared, and with the unfenced land indeed attracting uses that aroused criticism, the London County Council set out in 1957 to buy the churchyard to be a public open space, preparing a scheme for planting and landscaping.
 Legal delays as to title meant that it was 1966 before St Mary’s Gardens could be opened.
 The lines of the seventeenth-century church were set out in concrete blocks flush with the ground.
-First intentions had been to mark the medieval ‘white chapel’, but without funding for archaeology this proved impossible.
-Future posts will describe the history of the church.
+First intentions had been to mark the medieval ‘white chapel’, but without funding for archaeology this was impossible.

 On 4 May 2016, Tower Hamlets Council launched Altab Ali Commemoration Day as an annual event.